Adán Amezcua: Playing career

 He returned to the Series in its 2004 edition with Culiacán and was named to the All-Star team for a second time.
 In 2005, with the Tomateros eliminated in the playoffs, Amezcua reinforced the Venados de Mazatlán in the 2005 Caribbean Series.
 His contribution was creditable without being notable, as the Mexican representative team captured the title.
-At the end he received a high praise for his work with the pitching staff, which included Francisco Campos (2-0, 23 strikeouts, 1.13 ERA), Jorge Campillo (1-0, 0.00 ERA) and Pablo Ortega (1-0, 1.13 ERA).
+At the end he received a high praise for his work with the pitching staff, which included Francisco Campos (2–0, 23 strikeouts, 1.13 ERA), Jorge Campillo (1–0, 0.00 ERA) and Pablo Ortega (1–0, 1.13 ERA).

 Having caught more than 1200 games in his career, Amezcua has collected a very solid .984 fielding average and nailed 35 percent of potential base-stealers (319 of 582).
 An extremely productive hitter in terms of a catcher, he has amassed a slash line (BA/OBP/SLG) of .284/.360/.424 in 1264 games.

 At 39, Amezcua joined the Tigres de Quintana Roo in the 2013 Mexican League season.
 He posted a .294/.402/.511 line in 81 games, including 10 homers and 81 RBI.
 After that, he completed a streak of 21 straight seasons with the Tomateros de Culiacán, a record for most consecutive seasons played for the same club in Mexican baseball history.

-Entering 2014, Amezcua has not indicated an intention to retire.
+Coaching career

+Amezcua spent the 2025 season as the catching coach for the Leones de Yucatán of the Mexican League.
+On September 25, 2025, Amezcua was fired by the Leones.